 Take a Deeper Dive Into West Greenland or East Greenland

-On the other hand, if East Greenland’s massive Scoresbysund fjords, vibrant Northern Lights and possible arctic wildlife sightings in the immense wilderness of the Northeast Greenland National Park are more your speed, 14 days on the East Greenland: Northern Lights expedition will do it.
+On the other hand, if East Greenland’s massive Scoresbysund fjords, vibrant Northern Lights and possible arctic wildlife sightings in the immense wilderness of the Northeast Greenland National Park are more your speed, 14 days on the Under the Northern Lights: Exploring Iceland & East Greenland expedition will do it.

 Want to learn more about planning your own Greenland expedition?